The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 You will enjoy spending time at Playa Hermosa.
 This beach in Puntarenas is a Blue Flag award holder because of its clean and serene beachfront.

 However, this is not what Playa Hermosa is known for.
-Surfing is what’s in in this side of Jaco, calling surfers from around the world to test its great waves.
+Surfing is what’s on this side of Jaco, calling surfers from around the world to test its great waves.

-From May to November, Playa Hermosa is filled with both locals and tourists wanting to test its waters.
-Terraza, Backyard and Tulin are three of the most popular surf breaks in the area especially during this season.
+Terraza, Backyard, and Tulin are three of the most popular surf breaks in the area, especially during this season.

 The waves can go as high as 13 feet – just perfect for Quiksilver’s annual surfing competition held here.

-Aside from the big annual competitions held in Playa Hermosa, there are weekly surfing competitions taking place every Saturday.
+Aside from the big annual competitions held in Playa Hermosa, weekly surfing competitions take place every Saturday.
 You will see the best of the best surfers living in Jaco battle it out for the best ride of the day.

 2. Spend the day Scuba Diving and Snorkeling

-You may already seduced by the clean sands that make you stay inshore, but wait until you see what beauty lies underneath the seas.
+You may already be seduced by the clean sands that make you stay inshore but wait until you see what beauty lies underneath the seas.

-The best things to do in Jaco are not always on the ground or within the swells; sometimes, you have to go deep, and even deeper if you can.
+The best things to do in Jaco Costa Rica are not always on the ground or within the swells; sometimes, you have to go deep, and even deeper if you can.

-Scuba diving along Jaco beach Costa Rica allows you to see the marine ecosystem that thrives in its waters.
-Enjoying the Pacific Ocean as its playground, Jaco is home to many species of animals and other living organisms.
+Scuba diving at Jaco beach Costa Rica allows you to see the marine ecosystem that thrives in its waters.
+Enjoying the Pacific Ocean as its playground, Jaco is home to many animals and other living organisms.

-The white tip reef shark, on the other hand, can be seen almost regularly as it made the area of Jaco its home.
+The white tip reef shark, on the other hand, can be seen almost regularly as it made the area of Jaco their home.

 For those who are certified divers, a large area of open water awaits.
-This is the only opportunity for you to fully see what’s beneath the surface.
+This is the only opportunity for you to see what’s beneath the surface fully.
 Both big and small marine animals will be visible to your naked eye.

-For the young ones and the simple travelers, snorkeling at Playa Jaco Costa Rica will also feed your curiosity on the hidden marine treasures surrounding the Pacific Ocean.
+For the young and simple travelers, snorkeling at Playa Jaco Costa Rica will also feed your curiosity on the hidden marine treasures surrounding the Pacific Ocean.